Frequently Asked Questions

 - Activities that are prohibited by Federal or Washington state law, or certain other prohibited activities.

-You will be required to detail the proposed use of loan proceeds when you apply to the community lender.
+You will be required to detail the proposed use of loan proceeds when you fully apply to the community lender.

 If I match with a program lender, will I receive a loan?